Data-Cellar/dss-sequence-example/README.md

 # Dashboard-DSS Integration Example

-This is a proof-of-concept implementation that demonstrates how the Dashboard interacts with the DSS F1 (Energy Optimization) tool using data space connectors.
+This is a proof-of-concept implementation that demonstrates how the Dashboard interacts with the DSS F1 tool using data space connectors (or any other tool with long-running tasks, for that matter).
 Both the Dashboard and DSS components are mock implementations: they do not contain any real business logic, and all interactions are random and hardcoded.
 The purpose of this repository is to show how connector-based communication can be set up and tested.

 This example uses the pre-built `agmangas/edc-connector` Docker image and demonstrates the complete flow from the sequence diagram below.